thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 - Select a Red Hat CoreOS version to boot for testing that is not the default option of the newest version

+**Prerequisites**

+- You must enable the central infrastructure management service.
+See Enabling the central infrastructure management service for more information.

 #### Creating a host inventory

 Complete the following steps to create a host inventory (infrastructure